 SADLER, Frank.
 915. Private KEH.
 Entered France 22/04/1915.
 Commissioned as a Second Lieutenant in the Army Service Corps 20/01/1918.
 Entitled to 1914/15 Star trio.

-SADLIER, John Raymond.
+SADLEIR (SADLIER in error on enlistment), John Raymond.
 1102.
 Private KEH.
 Entered France 18/11/1915.
 Commissioned 26/03/1918 as a Second Lieutenant in the Somerset Light Infantry.
-Born in Grange, South Australia in 1893 the son of Nicholas Clarke and Johanna Georgina (nee' Sturgess) Sadleir (he changed the spelling of his surname on enlistment) and he was raised in the McLaren Vale, Onkaparinga, South Australia.
+Born in Grange, South Australia in 1893 the son of Nicholas Clarke and Anna Georgina (nee' Sturgess) Sadleir (he changed the spelling of his surname on enlistment) and he was raised in the McLaren Vale, Onkaparinga, South Australia.
 Educated at St Peter's College, Adelaide, South Australia and employed as a Bank Clerk.
 He left for England to enlist in February 1915.
 He was later invalided to England suffering from trench fever and when it was determined he was not likely to recover sufficiently to return to the firing line, he was posted to the Palace Barracks in Belfast, Ireland as an instructor.
-He tragically died of a war related illness in England on 26/11/1918.
-He was buried in Grantham Cemetery, Lincolnshire.
+He died of a war-related illness while in camp in Grantham, Lincolnshire, England on 26/11/1918, fifteen days after the Armistice was signed.
+He was buried in Grantham Cemetery.
 Awarded 1914/15 Star trio.
-Commemorated on the Adelaide National War Memorial, Hackney St Peter's College Fallen Honour Board and the Australian Virtual War Memorial (with portrait photograph shown).
-Brothers DeVere and Charles both enlisted from the Argentine and served in the British Army and their sister Angela served in Queen Alexandra's Imperial Military Nursing Service Reserve.
+John is commemorated on the Adelaide National War Memorial, Hackney St Peter's College Fallen Honour Board and the Australian Virtual War Memorial.
+His two brothers, DeVere and Charles both enlisted from the Argentine and served in the British Army and their sister Angela served as a Staff Nurse in Queen Alexandra's Imperial Military Nursing Service Reserve in France and Italy.
+Three of the letters she wrote in 1916 from a hospital in Etaples to the mother in Manitoba of a dying 18-year-old soldier have been reproduced in a Canadian WWI remembrance website and in a book written by the soldier's niece and published in Toronto in 2011, entitled "Hold the Oxo - A Teenage Soldier Writes Home."
+In 1939, Angela served as a civilian volunteer from Buenos Aires, nursing the wounded from HMS Exeter after the Battle of the River Plate.
+The accompanying photographs show John in the uniform of the KEH as a Corporal with his sister Angela in London in 1915 and a portrait photograph of John as a Second Lieutenant, King's Shropshire Light Infantry.
+The biography and photographs are courtesy of Ronald Land, John's great nephew.
+Ronald also kindly shared some family history notes regarding John Sadleir's grandfather who was the Police Superintendent responsible for overseeing the capture of Ned Kelly, the most notorious Australian bushranger in Victoria in 1880.

 SAGE, Arthur William.
 737. Private.
 'B' Squadron.
 Enlisted in Watford and entered France on 22/04/1915.
 KIA 22/3/17 aged 22.
 Son of Mr. and Mrs. G. Sage, of High Elms Cottages, Leavesden, Watford, Herts.
 Commemorated on the THIEPVAL MEMORIAL, FRANCE.
 Arthur was born 1893 in Bedmond, Herts and resided in Leavesden.
 Awarded 1914/15 Star trio.